Students throughout South Australia continue to play a crucial role in fundraising for Catholic Charities.

 St Aloysius College & Sacred Heart College – Easter egg drive for Hutt St Centre, Catherine House, Centacare and Aboriginal Catholic Ministry.

 St Mary Magdalene School – 'Skip for Justice' for students, staff and parents.

-St John the Baptist Catholic School – ‘Tour de St John’, where students riding stationary bikes were sponsored per mile.
+St John the Baptist Catholic School – ‘Tour de St John’, with students riding stationary bikes sponsored per mile.

-St Martin’s Catholic Primary School – 'Book swap day' & 'casual clothes' day.
+St Martin’s Catholic Primary School – 'Book swap day' and 'casual clothes' day.

 St Teresa’s Catholic School (Brighton) – Annual ‘Walk for Water’ fundraiser.